YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario01/2_Operator/README.md

 +----------------+----------------+
 ```

-In this example, we will remove all objects linked to Trident 19.07.1.
+In this example, we will remove some objects linked to Trident 19.07.1.
 I will consider that there is no PVC configured with Trident.

 First, let's remove all current Kubernetes storage classes & Tridents' backends (this is optional)